top of page

 For Cause 1

 The signal to turn on the IGBTs are not being controlled properly.
 We believe under normal operating conditions, this cannot happen because the inverter's firmware controls the driver chip that is used to control the IGBTs.
-The only way is if the firmware is not controlling the driver chip as in the case of a brown out of the microcontroller.
-Basically, if the power supply voltage is below the microcontroller's recommended operating voltage, the microprocessor's outputs are usually in an undetermined state.
-Since the outputs are connected to the driver and then the IGBTs, the undetermined state could be turning on both IGBTs causing an AC short.
+We are assuming that the inverter's firmware has been optimized over the many years to not have any defects that can accidently turn on both IGBTs simultaneously.
+The only way is if the firmware is not controlling the driver chip as in the case of a brown out condition.
+This is when the power supply voltage is below the microcontroller's recommended operating voltage and the microprocessor's outputs are usually in an undetermined state.
+Since the outputs are connected to the driver and then the IGBTs, the undetermined state could be inadvertently turning on both IGBTs causing an AC short.

-Our fix is to never allow the microcontroller to power down during a drop in AC voltage or brown out by having a battery powered UPS.
+Our fix is to never allow the microcontroller to power down during a drop in AC voltage (potential for brown out) by having an uninterruptible power source (UPS).
 If the firmware is always running during this time, there is no chance for the outputs to go into an undetermined state.

 Our first failure was an AC short after less than a month when the unit wasn't even generating back in April 2024.
-We installed our brown out prevention fix in June 2024 and we have been running our Sun2000 (45-90 V) with 48 V lithium ion batteries without having any failures during brown outs or while it's not generating.
+We installed our brown out prevention fix in June 2024 and we have been running our Sun2000 (45-90 V) with 48 V lithium ion batteries without having any failures during drops in AC voltage regardless if it is generating or not.

-Since then, we have had AC shorts only when the unit was generating near or at its rated power which we believe is Cause 2.
+However, since then we have had AC shorts only when the unit was generating near or at its rated power when the AC voltage was fine.
+We believe this is the second cause for AC shorts.

 For Cause 2

-At first, we thought of trying IGBT with higher voltage and current ratings, but looking at the voltage and current waveforms on the AC side, there appears to be enough headroom with 600 V and 40 A for continuous operation.
-We know that ultimately too much heat is what kills it, but didn’t know how the heat was generated.
+At first, we thought of trying IGBTs with higher voltage and current ratings, but looking at the voltage and current waveforms on the AC side, there appears to be enough headroom with 600 V and 40 A for continuous operation.
+We know that ultimately too much heat (specifically the junction temperature) is what kills them, but didn’t know exactly how.
 The next thought was to look at the heat generated during switching.
 This would be looking at the turn on and off delays.
 The turn on delay is much less than the turn off delay and the turn off delay increases as temperature rises, but the turn on delay does not.
 So the more current it was switching off at high speed, the more the temperature would rise which would then increase the off delay which would then increase the temperature at a faster rate potentially causing a “thermal runaway” condition if not sufficiently cooled.
 We think that this would still slowly damage/degrade the IGBT every time it gets close to this runaway condition even though there wasn't a catastrophic failure.
-It seems to fit with the other symptoms that we have experienced and read about that others are having, more so than having under-rated components.
+It seems to fit with the other symptoms that we have experienced and read about that others were having, more so than having under-rated components.

 For our current test, we put in IGBTs with a 78 ns turn off delay vs the 125 ns and are waiting for the results.
 It is also a full body type TO-220 which has better heat dissipation.
 It is a 650 V vs 600 V rated part with the same current rating as the original one.
-However, the power dissipation is only 45 W compared to the original IGBT with 140 W. So far, we are already seeing overall cooler internal temperatures and it seemed to be more stable in tracking the power output with our limiter CTs.
+However, the power dissipation is only 45 W compared to the original IGBT with 140 W. This seems like a significant difference!
+So far, we are already seeing overall cooler internal temperatures and it seemed to be more stable in tracking the power output with our limiter CTs.
+We are able to use SunBeam (our WiFi remote control product) and Home Assistant to analyze real time data for power output, internal temperature, and load power.
 We started this test on 15th of Nov 2024 and we want to run this for at least 6 months in order to declare success.
 We don't see how this new IGBT can make things worse, so we want to go ahead and tell people what we are doing so that if you happen to need to replace your IGBTs, you might want to try the ones we are using to help confirm our theory that these IGBTs are better and may be the solution to fixing this cause.

 Featured Posts